nfgrilo/sherpany-challenge/README.md

 - album titles: implemented as collection view sections
 - photos: implemented as collection view items

+A custom collection view layout was implemented (`PostAlbumCollectionViewFlowLayout`) in order to have top-aligned photos.

 `PostDetailsCoordinator` implements `PostSelectedDelegate` to be notified of post selection changes.
 Whenever a post is selected, the coordinator will instruct its view controller to refresh its contents preserving its viewing context (selected post, scrolling position, albums collapsed state, and if a full-sized photo is being shown).

 #### Full-Sized Photos